 COLON CANCER

-Colon cancer is a type of cancer that begins in the colon or rectum.
-It is the third most commonly diagnosed cancer in the world and the 2nd cause of cancer related deaths each year.
-Despite its prevalence, colon cancer can be prevented and treated if detected early.
+Colon cancer is a form of colorectal cancer that begins in the colon or rectum.
+It is one of the most commonly diagnosed cancers worldwide and remains a leading cause of cancer‑related deaths.
+Despite its prevalence, colorectal cancer is highly preventable and very treatable when detected early.

 colon cancer